 Essential reading: Top fitness trackers and health gadgets

-The last notable news came in August 2017, when the outfit announced a $6.75 million Series A financing round led by the Samsung Catalyst Fund.
+The next news came in August 2017, when the outfit announced a $6.75 million Series A financing round led by the Samsung Catalyst Fund.
 While additional money and support from Samsung added credibility to the project, many expressed dismay at further delays.

 Like many other activity devices, LVL was also supposed to track your activity (steps, distance, floors climbed), calories, sleep, mood and heart rate for a complete picture of your health.
 So a complete package.
 In theory…

-But what followed were two years of complete silence, until now that is.
-We finally have a new development, and a pretty significant one as far as the LVL Kickstarter backers are concerned.
+But what followed another two years of complete silence, until November 2019.
+We finally had a new development, and a pretty significant one as far as the LVL Kickstarter backers are concerned.

 They were informed by CEO Dustin Freckleton that LVL was acquired by a “stealth-mode healthcare company” called Gideon Health.
 We’ve never heard of the company but, according to the post the outfit “uses AI, biometrics, and clinical sciences to measure brain and body wellbeing 24/7”.

 Gideon’s acquisition will supposedly enable LVL Technologies “to build and deliver 10x” what they thought was possible.
-Unfortunately the post does not offer any specifics about the amount invested or wearable that is being delivered.
-The really good news, though, comes next.
+Unfortunately the post did not offer any specifics about the amount invested or wearable that is being delivered.
+The really good news, though, came next.

 The Gideon team has offered LVL Kickstarter backers two options to choose from.
 By filling a survey they can opt for a full refund, or a free priority delivery of the new device that is being built.
-Judging from the comments on the Kickstarter page, we would be surprised if many of the 7,500+ backers opt for the latter.
+Many of the 7,500+ backers opt for the latter.
 For good reason.
 And we thought that put an end to the story.
 But it didn’t.

-Nevertheless, this does inject some hope that one day (hopefully in the not-too-distant future), we might actually see the first hydration tracking wearable.
+This latest development, does inject some hope that one day (hopefully in the not-too-distant future), we might actually see the first hydration tracking wearable.
 When and if this happens, it will be an industry changing event.
-We certainly hope BSX finally delivers on their vision.
+We certainly hope the company finally delivers on their vision.